WorldWideTelescope/worldwide-telescope-planetarium-guide/README.md

 ## Quick Start for the Initiated

-The manual is a static site written in [CommonMark Markdown] and processed with [Zola].
+The guide is a static site written in [CommonMark Markdown] and processed with [Zola].
 Zola is distributed as a single executable so it is ridiculously [easy to install][install-zola].